heistvr/HMDCheck/README.md

 # Testing

-When using CyanEmu to test ensure that the allow listed username is entered into the Local Player Name field within CyanEmu Settings.
+When testing in scene editor ensure that the whitelisted username is entered into the Local Player Name field within VRChat ClientSim Settings.